Devansh3712/Devansh3712/README.md

 # Devansh Singh

-A 18 year old python developer, currently learning C++ for competitive programming.
+A 18 year old python developer, currently learning about cryptocurrencies/blockchain.
 Founder of [Cryptocrats](https://github.com/crypto-crats), cyber club of AISV-6.
 I'm an open source and cryptocurrency enthusiast, and have a keen interest in quantum computing.
 Also, I work as a freelancer on [Fiverr](https://www.fiverr.com/devansh3712).

 ![Devansh's Github Stats](https://github-readme-stats.vercel.app/api?username=Devansh3712&show_icons=true&theme=dracula)